-Big companies now have a hand in the collaborative economy has been added to your bookmarks.
+Big companies now have a hand in the collaborative economy has been saved

 Mobile, social, and geolocation technologies have propelled collaborative commerce well beyond the realm of bartering and tag sales to impact almost every consumer sector of the economy.
 Big brands are now starting to invest and partner to establish a foothold in the collaborative economy.